What is Regenerative Agriculture?

 How Does It Work?

 The key to regenerative agriculture is that it not only “does no harm” to the land but actually improves it, using technologies that regenerate and revitalize the soil and the environment.
 Regenerative agriculture leads to healthy soil, capable of producing high quality, nutrient dense food while simultaneously improving, rather than degrading land, and ultimately leading to productive farms and healthy communities and economies.
 It is a dynamic and holistic, incorporating permaculture and organic farming practices, including conservation tillage, cover crops, crop rotation, composting, mobile animal shelters and pasture cropping, to increase food production, farmers’ income and especially, topsoil.

-A Global Shift to Regenerative Organic Agriculture Can:
+A Global Shift to Regenerative Agriculture Can:

 - Feed the world: Small farmers already feed the world with less than a quarter of all farmland. > Read the GRAIN Report

 - Decrease GHG emissions: A new food system could be a key driver of solutions to climate change.
 The current industrial food system is responsible for 44 to 57% of all global greenhouse gas emissions. > Read the GRAIN Report

 - Reverse climate change: Emissions reduction alone is simply inadequate.
 Luckily, the science says that we can actually reverse climate change by increasing soil carbon stocks. > Read the Rodale Institute Report

 - Improve yields: In cases of extreme weather and climate change, yields on organic farms are significantly higher than conventional farms. > Read the Report by the UN Special Rapporteur on the Right to Food